-Families with minor children who have exhausted all legal means can move from the reception centre to a ‘family centre’ if necessary.
+If families with minor children have exhausted all legal means, they move from the freedom-restricting centre to a ‘family centre’ if necessary.
 This is when they are unable to achieve their departure within 12 weeks and have no other shelter.
 Children below the age of 18 remain entitled to shelter even after rejection of the asylum application, this includes their parents and siblings.
 The Repatriation and Departure Service (DT&V) supports the families in their departure from the Netherlands.
 The guidance and support by the COA are also focused on return and a future in the country of origin.

 The facilities and house rules are just as austere and strict as in the freedom-restricting centre.
 The idea is that the families leave the Netherlands as quickly as possible.
 For adults, we offer a limited number of activities: the Future training and volunteer work in the centre.